krcools/BEAST.jl/docs/src/manual/quadrule.md

 Because of the a priori knowledge about the relative constellation of the meshes, the construction in the second case will automatically result in a pair of mutually conforming meshes that can safely be send off to `cstrat`.

-THe first step in defining a new quadrature strategy is the definition of the corresponding type:
+The first step in defining a new quadrature strategy is the definition of the corresponding type:

 ```julia
 struct NonConfTestBaryRefOfTrialQStrat{P} <: BEAST.AbstractQuadStrat